DNXEMPIRE-1/ice-cream-parlour/README.md

      ```

 8. **🔄 Create a Pull Request (PR)**
-   - Go back to the original repository [here](https://github.com/DharshiBalasubramaniyam/ice-cream-parlour-website).
+   - Go back to the original repository [here](https://github.com/DNXEMPIRE-1/ice-cream-parlour/edit/master/README.md).
    - Click the *Compare & pull request* button.
    - Provide a brief description of your changes and submit the PR.

 9. **🔎 Review Changes**
    - The project manager will review your PR.
 If approved, your changes will be merged.

----

-# Contribution Points
-*🏆 **Contribution Levels:**
-Tasks are categorized into various levels based on complexity and skills required.
-Each level provides different points as follows:
-- **🥇 Level 1**: 10 Points
-- **🥈 Level 2**: 25 Points
-- **🥉 Level 3**: 45 Points

----

-# GSSoC Guidelines
-All contributors must adhere to the guidelines.
-Violations can affect your profile.
-Review the guidelines [here](https://github.com/GSSoC24/Contributor/tree/main/gssoc-guidelines).

----

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Red%20Heart.png" width="35" height="35"> Contributors
 A big thank you to all the contributors! 🎉